HomeAbout UsSponsorsVolunteersFrequently Asked QuestionsContact Us

 Getting involved as a volunteer is simple.
 Just follow these five easy steps:

-STEP 1: Review the map below.
-Each colored section is a scheduled trip.
-Click on a color block below to read the corresponding descriptions.
+STEP 1: Review the map below and read the corresponding descriptions.
 Choose the area you’d like to focus on and contact us through our online form.
+You can also use the map to get directions to each of the beginning and ending points.
 You’ll need to know how many people are in your party in order to reserve your boats.
 Limited space is available so don’t delay.
-If you do not want to canoe, we still need volunteers to help sort recyclables once the paddlers arrive.
+If you do not want to canoe, we still need shore helpers to help once the paddlers arrive.
 Please read below for more information.
-The first 75 people to sign up will get free clean-up t-shirts.

 STEP 3: Be sure to show up on the right day and at the correct time and place designated for your trip.
 Please don’t be late as this can set off a wave of delays throughout the day.
 There is no cost for the shuttle or canoes.
-Volunteers will be provided with trash bags and rubber gloves.
+Volunteers will be provided with trash bags and gloves.
+Please be sure to bring a lunch and maybe even a snack (working and laughing tend to work up an appetite!)

 STEP 4: Pick up trash as you paddle or walk to your designated pick-up spot downriver.
-A shuttle will pick you up and dispose of your trash.
+Jet boat support will be provided when and where possible.
+When your boat is full of garbage, flag a jet boat to unload or land at a pre-arranged drop point.
 Be sure to document and nominate any interesting trash you find for the Most Treasured Trash Awards on Saturday.
-(Click here for more information on the awards).

 Clean-Ups

-Betts Park - Buckaloons.
-(5 miles) Wednesday, September 16, 2009.
-Meet at Betts Park at 9am.
-This trip normally takes 1.5 to 2 hours (when not picking up trash), so volunteers should plan for it to take 3 to 5 hours.
+Saturday, September 10, 2016 - Conewango Creek (Lower - Front Street to Point Park - 3.5 Miles) - Meet at Point Park in Warren, PA at 9:00 am for registration and shuttle to the Front Street launch site.
+Volunteers should plan for it to take 4 to 6 hours.
 Volunteers will be briefed about trash hot spots and other information at the launch site, before boarding their boats.
-If you'd like to volunteer, but do not want to get on the water, recycling sorters will be needed at Starbrick at 2 pm.
-Pre-registration for this trip is required.
-Click here.
+If you'd like to volunteer, but do not want to get on the water, shore helpers will be needed beginning at 11:00 am until possibly as late as 5:00 pm.
+Click HERE to register.

-Buckaloons to Indian Waters.
-(10 miles) Saturday, September 19, 2009.
-Meet at Indian Waters at 8am for shuttle to Buckaloons.
-This trip normally takes 3.5 to 4 hours (when not picking up trash), so volunteers should plan for it to take 5 to 6 hours.
-This portion of the clean-up will be the most intense because it includes Crulls (96 acres) and Thompsons (67 acres) Islands.
+Friday, September 16, 2016 - Tidioute Boat Ramp - West Hickory - 8 Miles - Meet at West Hickory Boat Launch at 9:00 am for shuttle to Buckaloons.
+This portion of the clean-up includes Crulls (96 acres) and Thompsons (67 acres) Islands.
 These two islands account for roughly 65% of the island camping along the Allegheny River between Kinzua Dam and Tionesta.
 Volunteers will be briefed about island locations, trash hot spots and other information at the launch site, before boarding their boats.
-Jet boat support will be provided.
-If you'd like to volunteer, but do not want to get on the water, recycling sorters will be needed at Indian Waters at 2 pm.
-Pre-registration for this trip is required.
-Click here.
+If you'd like to volunteer, but do not want to get on the water, shore helpers will be needed beginning at 11:00 am and until possibly as late as 5:00 pm.
+Click HERE to register.